This week: A Departure From MyselfEdited by: Nicki <3's Mara!!

 Submitted poem (is) a melodrama.

-Mara ♣ McBain -- Funny ... when you began describing your interesting gym couple I came up with 50 something, solid/stocky built, professional, and both male.
+Mara ♣ McBain is NaNo-ing! -- Funny ... when you began describing your interesting gym couple I came up with 50 something, solid/stocky built, professional, and both male.
 LOL It just goes to show how every reader will use their imagination and we as writers have to fill in enough to lead them down the road we choose.
 Awesome NL!

 I love your interpretation!
 That's what I love about reading stories -- and why I ALWAYS read the book before seeing the movie -- the imagination becomes blissfully involved with the characters and settings.
 Thanks for sharing, Mara!!